 How much Social Security will I be liable to pay?

-As a self-employed person you may be liable to pay Class 2 contributions at 12.5%.
-Contact the Social Security Department so that you fully understand what your Social Security contribution payments will be.
+As a self-employed person you will be liable to pay Class 2 contributions at 12.5%.
+The social security contributions and your new business page will explain how your contributions will be assessed in your first two year of trading.
+If you have wish to discuss your specific circumstances then it is advisable to contact the Social Security Department before you start trading so that you fully understand what your payments will be.

 How do I pay my Income Tax?

 You will need to submit profit or loss trading accounts with your income tax return each year.
 These accounts must show all your business income and any expenses incurred in earning that income.
 Further information can be found in the link below: